 The following medications have shown some benefit for those with PTSD:

 - Risperidone (an antipsychotic medication)

-- Take your medication as directed.
-Do not change the amount or the schedule.
+- Give your child the medication as directed.
+Do not change the amount or schedule.

-- Plan ahead for refills so you don’t run out.
+- Plan ahead for refills if your child needs them.